teacherbuknoy/francisrubio/src/collections/literature/2021-05-16-may-bagong-trabaho-si-mr-go.md

 <q>Mr. Go, I am quite impressed by your experience,</q> sabi sa kaniya ng branch manager.

-<q>However,</q> pagpapatuloy nito, <q>I don't think the initial salary that HR proposes for you is enough.
+<q>However,</q> pagpapatuloy nito, <q>I don't think the initial proposed salary for you is enough.
 So from a starting salary of 18,000, we want to let you know that we are bumping our offer to 25,000 as your starting salary, with an annual increase depending on your performance.
 How does that sound to you?</q>

 <q>It's a good offer,</q> sagot ni Elias, pilit tinatago ang ngiti.